-Upgrading Data Hubs
+Upgrading Cloudera Data Hub clusters

 Cloudera Runtime and Cloudera Manager Major/Minor Version Upgrades

-A Data Hub major/minor version upgrade initiates an upgrade of the major/minor Cloudera Manager and Runtime versions, as well as the required additional parcels (Spark3, Flink, Profiler, and Cloudera Flow Management).
+A Cloudera Data Hub major/minor version upgrade initiates an upgrade of the major/minor Cloudera Manager and Cloudera Runtime versions, as well as the required additional parcels (Spark3, Flink, Profiler, and Cloudera Flow Management).
 The root volumes, additional volumes, and the cluster state is retained.
 A major/minor version upgrade is an express upgrade where the services will not be available during the process.

 A major/minor version upgrade is not an OS upgrade, as the OS/VM packages are not updated and VMs are not replaced.
 You can initiate an OS upgrade in a separate step.
-Major/minor upgrades do not update other CDP packages such as Salt.
+Major/minor upgrades do not update other Cloudera packages such as Salt.

 A major/minor version upgrade does not redistribute the services according to the cluster template of the newer version.
 Nor does it add new services according to the new cluster template.
 Major/minor version upgrades do not add new service configurations in the new cluster template.
 These additional configurations have to be applied manually.